A Rough Guide to Liguria in Italy : Things to Do in Chiavari

 Appropriately the motto of the town is 'Vitam Excoluere per Artes' which translated from the Latin means 'Life ennobled by skills'.
 A progressive sentiment on worth of the artisan.

 In this modern age Chiavari is also noted internationally for the development of software including video games.

 Ironic then the record number of CCTV cameras about town.
 A deterrent perhaps to the light-fingered who grudge actually paying for things.

-So, as you see there is a packed programme of things to do and places to see in Chiavari.
+So, as you see there is a packed programme of places to see and things to do in Chiavari.
 In fact in the high summer months there is even more on offer.

 The Italians love their festivals and you will too.
 There are countless celebrations of life and living in Chiavari and many other Ligurian towns.

 So if you time it right you may enjoy the spectacle of a religious procession through the streets or a medieval carnival of music and dance.